jcpsimmons/blog/_posts/2018-1-12-The-Agoraphobe.md

 ---

-*Thanks to Anthony, Karan, Victoria, and George.
-Without your help I'd probably be at home right now instead of Vegas.*

 I'm writing this while sitting in a coffee shop in Las Vegas.
 This is the first time I've experienced travel while feeling how I imagine most people feel while travelling.
 I don't feel like I'm caught in a dream, my heart isn't racing, I slept reasonably well last night, I'm able to enjoy experiences.
 This is actually a first for me. **Those of you that know me probably don't know that I've been dealing with massive amounts of anxiety for a long time** - mostly in the form of [agoraphobia](https://en.wikipedia.org/wiki/Agoraphobia).
 Most commonly agoraphobia is understood as a fear of large groups of people.
 While large groups of people do sometimes increase my anxiety, my biggest struggle has been with an indistinct, hard to pin down fear of travelling.
 I've only recently started to open up about these experiences.
 As I've talked to close friends about it, I've found that most people have some kind of fear they're dealing with - some with agoraphobia, others with social anxiety, etc. It's my hope that by writing this and sharing my story, I'm able to give some kind of a way out of that fear to someone out there reading this.
 I also hope that this is a small contribution towards removing the stigma around anxiety disorders.
 True power isn't the absense of fear. **True power is being able to openly and honestly confront one's own fears.**